gammapy/gammapy/docs/introduction.rst

 For example, if you have a counts and background model image and would like to compute a significance image with a correlation radius of 0.1 deg::

-   $ gp-make-derived-maps --in counts.fits background.fits \
+   $ gammapy-make-derived-maps --in counts.fits background.fits \
-                           --meaning counts background
+                               --meaning counts background \
-                           --out significance.fits
+                               --out significance.fits \
-                           --correlation_radius 0.1
+                               --correlation_radius 0.1 \

 Say you have an image that contains the
 `Crab nebula <http://en.wikipedia.org/wiki/Crab_Nebula>`_
 and want to look up the map value at the Crab position (name lookup is done with `SIMBAD <http://simbad.u-strasbg.fr/simbad/>`_)::

-   $ gp-lookup-map-values crab_image.fits --object "Crab"
+   $ gammapy-lookup-map-values crab_image.fits --object "Crab"

-You can call ``gp-tool-name --help`` for any tool.
+You can call ``gammapy-tool-name --help`` or ``gammapy-tool-name -h`` for any tool.

-A full list of available command line tools can be found in ``tools``.
+A full list of available command line tools can be found in TODO: ``tools``.

 Other related packages
 ----------------------